sam-artuso/sam-artuso/README.md

 # Hi! 👋

-I'm Sam and I love coding and all things geek 🤓.
+I'm Sam, I love coding and all things geek 🤓.

 I'm originally from Italy 🇮🇹🍝 but I've lived in London for a long time.